Opeyemi-Omotayo/Opeyemi-Omotayo/README.md

 ### A Frontend Engineer

 I'm deeply immersed in the development of engaging web applications using the latest and most innovative web technologies.
 I am currently building with Next JS, and React JS with Typescript.
-I am adept at styling with Tailwind CSS but also familiar with vanilla CSS and SCSS.
+I am adept at styling with Tailwind CSS but also familiar with vanilla CSS, styled component and SASS.
 In my spare time, I find joy in delving into the world of JavaScript and exploring both Backend-as-a-Service and Node.js to craft captivating applications.

 - 🌍  I'm based in Lagos, Nigeria